 Critics sometimes describe the movie of Ministry of Fear as a film noir, but it’s no such thing, dropping all the noirish angles present in the novel.
 For example, Rowe (whose name they change to Stephen Neale for some reason) didn’t kill his wife—she committed suicide.
 And the movie drops the sanatorium and amnesia plot, and the downbeat ending, completely.

-Dropping the amnesia plot makes the movie a straightforward spy romp, even adding a couple of chases and shoot-outs.
+Dropping the noir elements turns the story into a straightforward spy romp, even adding a couple of chases and shoot-outs.
 Ray Milland gives a mediocre, unbelievable performance, far too light and jolly.
 The standout performance is Hillary Brooke as the fortune-teller, who gives it a bit of the femme fatale (rather pointlessly as she’s only in two scenes).
 And the movie has a cringe-worthy comic ending too.

 Want to Read or Watch it?